4 Ways to Transform Fear of Failure into Courageous Caregiving

 That fear can cause you to regularly avoid decisions, procrastinate, and endlessly second-guess yourself.
 All of this significantly increases your stress and doesn’t improve outcomes.

-To turn this around, it’s necessary to accept that caregiving means experimenting to find what works best for you and your older adult.
-You’re figuring it out as you go and mistakes are going to happen no matter how hard you try to avoid them.
+To turn this around, it’s necessary to accept that caregiving means experimenting to find what works best for you and your loved one.
+You’re figuring it out as you go, and mistakes are going to happen no matter how hard you try to avoid them.

 Focus on doing the best you can and learning from whatever happens.
-That will give you the confidence to know that you’ll be able to figure it out and that you’ll continue improving your abilities.
+That will give you the confidence to know you’ll be able to figure it out and continue improving your abilities.

 2. Correct negative bias / be fair to yourself